dslavov23/expression_calculator/README.md

 *, /, +, -, ^, !, %

 # Database
-Each operation performed by the calculator is stored in a SQLite database calculations.db.
-The database contains a single table calculations with the following columns:
+Each operation performed by the calculator is stored in a SQLite database calculator.db.
+The database contains a single table calculations.

-id Primary key auto-incrementing integer value operation The mathematical operation performed operand1 The first operand in the operation operand2 The second operand in the operation (if applicable) result The result of the operation timestamp The date and time the operation was performed

 # Descriptive Statistics
 The calculator provides descriptive statistics for the operations performed.
 The following statistics are provided: